 Coca-Cola Co.
-(KO), the world’s largest soft-drink maker, reported second-quarter profit that topped analysts’ estimates, helped by pricing increases in North America late last year.
+(KO:US), the world’s largest soft-drink maker, reported second-quarter profit that topped analysts’ estimates, helped by pricing increases in North America late last year.

 Chief Executive Officer Muhtar Kent raised pricing last year to help recoup higher costs for ingredients such as sweeteners and plastic for bottles.
 Pricing rose 3 percent in the second quarter, helped by a 5 percent jump in soft drink pricing in North America.